thirdweb-dev/go-sdk/README.md

 - **Pack**: Packs are a special form of ERC1155 asset that can contain many digital assets with a fixed opening window

-You can use the NFTLabs SDK to interact with all these modules in a straightforward and easy to use interface.
+You can use the thirdweb SDK to interact with all these modules in a straightforward and easy to use interface.

 Interacting with the modules is easy: